-It is possible to predict which land is likely to be flooded, it makes sense to regulate development and building in those areas to ensure any impacts are known and managed.
-In doing so, the aim is to avoid or minimise the increase in future flood risks.
+As it is possible to predict which land is likely to be flooded, it makes sense to regulate development and building in those areas to ensure any impacts are known and managed.
+The aim is to avoid or minimise the increase in future flood risks.

 If a proposed development is in a flood zone or overlay a planning permit is required for subdivision or works.
 This triggers a referral to a floodplain management authority (your CMA or Melbourne Water) who can object, approve or approve with conditions.
 Each application is assessed on its merits.